 Example of converting an image and using it for continuous filtersim simulation

-Demonstration simulation of mGstat supported simulation algorithms can be performed using Section 4.5, “sgems_demo”.
+Demonstration simulation of mGstat supported simulation algorithms can be performed using the section called “sgems_demo”.
 To see a list of supported simulation algorithms use:

 >> sgems_get_par sgems_get_par : available SGeMS type dssim sgems_get_par : available SGeMS type filtersim_cate sgems_get_par : available SGeMS type filtersim_cont sgems_get_par : available SGeMS type lusim sgems_get_par : available SGeMS type sgsim sgems_get_par : available SGeMS type snesim_std